 Social protection (social assistance and social insurance) and active labour market programmes help people – especially the most vulnerable – to manage risk and build resilience against shocks.
 But access is currently limited, particularly among informal workers and including most small-scale fishers and fish workers.

-As momentum builds globally to make social protection more universal and adaptive, governments have an opportunity to leverage these systems, policies and programmes to enable and incentivise behaviours that support more sustainable and resilient fisheries, while also reducing poverty and vulnerability.
+As momentum builds globally to make social protection more universal and climate resilience, governments have an opportunity to leverage these systems, policies and programmes to enable and incentivise behaviours that support more sustainable and resilient fisheries, while also reducing poverty and vulnerability.

 What is IIED doing?